xIves/scientific_programming/README.md

 necessary knowledge that allows them to apply Python in practice.

 ## Working directories

+**NOTICE:** Please note that the weekly material will always be available shortly before the course starts.

 In the course, we will use the following folder structure.
 You can find the material on Moodle and on GitHub: https://github.com/mario-gellrich-zhaw/scientific_programming.git